 If you've ever sent or received money internationally, you've probably been asked for a SWIFT code to make sure the transaction goes smoothly.
 SWIFT codes are also known as BIC codes, short for Business Identifier Code.
 These show which bank, and where, you're transferring money to.
 They’re globally standardised to make sure transactions across borders are as safe and efficient as possible.

-If you're making an international transfer to a Lloyds Bank account, or if someone is transferring money to your UK based Lloyds Bank account, you'll be asked for a BIC/SWIFT code along with details like the bank address.
+If you're making an international transfer to a Lloyds Bank account, or if someone is transferring money to your UK based Lloyds Bank account, you'll be asked for a BIC/SWIFT code along with details like the Lloyds IBAN and the bank address.

 You can find everything you'll need to transfer your money safely, here:

 |Bank Name||Lloyds Bank Plc|